xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotional_complexity.md

 ---
 layout: post
-title:  "2: Do Longer Movies Tell More Emotional Stories?
+title:  "Do Longer Movies Tell More Emotional Stories?
 Exploring Emotional Complexity in Runtime"
-weight:  2
+weight:  5
 categories: [Data Analysis, Sentiment Analysis, Movies]
 tags: featured
 image: /assets/images/779-aurora-cinema.jpg
 image2: /assets/images/779-aurora-cinema.jpg
 ---

-## Introduction

 Movies have the power to evoke a spectrum of emotions, from joy and sadness to anger and surprise.
 But does the length of a movie influence how complex its emotional journey can be?
 In this analysis, we explored whether longer movies, with runtimes exceeding 2 hours, exhibit more intricate emotional arcs compared to their shorter counterparts.
 By analyzing emotional metrics derived from sentiment analysis, we investigated the relationship between runtime and emotional storytelling.